- What is Accessibility?

 This application has taken visual design into account in the following ways:

-- If that doesn't work: If that is not effective, you may be using an older version of your Web browser.
-You may find instructions on the Web Accessibility Initiative site to be helpful.
-If you are still not successful, you might consider upgrading to the latest version of your browser.
+If that doesn't work, you may be using an older version of your Web browser.
+You could upgrade your browser or find additional instructions on the Web Accessibility Initiative site that may help.

 The U.S. Department of the Treasury is dedicated to making the IRS Tax Withholding Estimator web application accessible for all users.
 We will continue to make accessibility enhancements during future website redesigns.